Sarthak1911/POS/README.md

-# Ponit Of Sale System
+# Point Of Sale System
 Developed functionalities similar to Point of sale system in ASP.NET using Entity Framework

 STEPS TO INSTALL PROJECT